rootifera/retrocpu-benchmark/README.md

 ## RetroCPU-Benchmark

 A simple tool for benchmarking old CPU's under Win9x and MS-DOS.
+Please download the current version from the releases section.
+I already compiled it for MSDOS and Win9x, it is a little fiddy to get the build.

 ![Ran under 86Box with Intel Pentium 200 MMX](https://i.gyazo.com/876135051950a4caf62285c3b64e9d89.png)